demisto/content/Packs/Censys/Integrations/CensysV2/README.md

 ### domain

 ***
-Return all related IPs as relationships
+Return all related IPs as relationships.

 #### Base Command